Math23Kskb/SudokuFX/README.md

 *   **Undo/Redo:** Implement undo and redo functionality to allow players to easily revert and reapply moves.
 *   **Save/Load Game:** Enable users to save their progress and load games later.
 *   **Improved UI/UX:** Enhance the user interface and overall user experience with improved styling, animations, and accessibility features.
-*   **More robust error handling:** Add robust error handling for a better user experience.
+*   **More robust error handling:** Continue improving user feedback and recovery for unexpected situations.

 ## Credits